skytruong90/skytruong90/README.md

 # :raising_hand_man: Hey Everyone!
 ### My name is David Tan & Welcome to my profile.
-### I have completed my Bachelor's degree in Computer Science from Valdosta State University, my Bachelor's degree from University of Georgia and a MBA from Louisiana State University.
-I am currently doing a Master's degrees in Computer Science at Arizona State University.
-Afterward, I am planning to do a PhD program in Computer Science :trophy:
+### I have completed my Bachelor's degree in Computer Science from Valdosta State University, I got another Bachelor's degree from University of Georgia and 3 Master degrees: a MBA from Louisiana State University, Master in Computer Science from Arizona State University, and a Master in Data Science from Eastern University.
+I am planning to do a PhD program in Computer Science in my spare time :trophy:

+### My goal is to work in the Software Engineering Field :trophy:

 ### Thank you for visiting my profile and please feel free to reach out to me if you have any questions or would like to collaborate on a project.
 Email: dtan20@asu.edu